Dyslexia is something that I’ve heard about my entire adult life as a teacher. But my knowledge has been fairly superficial until now.

 What Can Be Done?

 There are many resources available for children with dyslexia.
 In the public school system, parents or teachers can request testing to verify the dyslexia diagnosis, at which point the child will receive special services.
-Many private schools have reading specialists who provide additional tutoring (beyond regular classroom work) for dyslexic children.
+Many schools have reading specialists who provide additional tutoring (beyond regular classroom work) for dyslexic children.

 Parents can and should educate themselves, even if their child is receiving specific help in school.
 There are numerous books, websites, training programs, and clinics where helpful information and programs can be found.

-The Logic of English – this is an Orton-Gillingham based reading and spelling curriculum by Denise Eide that can be done at home by a parent or at school by a teacher.
+The Logic of English – this is an Orton-Gillingham (multi-sensory) based reading and spelling curriculum by Denise Eide that can be done at home by a parent or at school by a teacher.
 It does not require training in order to use it.
 I attended a workshop by Denise Eide at a homeschooling conference and was very impressed by her curriculum as well as her insight into the English language.